turingschool/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 });
 ```

 Like everything with WebSockets, this is a two-part affair.
 The server is now emitting an event on the `message` channel.
-(This is arbitrary.)
+(This is arbitrary—like `sandwich_time` was when we discussed the using Redis for PubSub on the server-side.)
 We now need to do something when the client receives that message.

 ```js
 socket.on('message', function (message) {